mgr9525/go-mavlink1/Readme.md

 # Golang Mavlink1.0

-This is a very stable mavlink message parsing library.It doesn't care how your data is transmitted.
+This is a very stable mavlink message parsing library.It doesn't care how your data is transmitted. more se [mavlink.io](https://mavlink.io/en/#supported_languages)

 ## How to use
 ```